MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-Cube face texture is created using `Graphics::ImageLoader` class through the instance provided by
+Cube face texture is created using `Graphics::ImageLoader` class available via `Graphics::App::GetImageLoader()` function.
-`Graphics::App::GetImageLoader()` function.
-Texture is loaded from JPEG image embedded in application resources
+Texture is loaded from JPEG image embedded in application resources by path in embedded file system `MethaneBubbles.jpg`.
-by path in embedded file system `MethaneBubbles.jpg`.
-Image is added to application resources in build time and
-[configured in CMakeLists.txt](#cmake-build-configuration). `Graphics::ImageLoader::Options` is passed to
+Image is added to application resources in build time and [configured in CMakeLists.txt](#cmake-build-configuration).
-image loading function to request mipmaps generation and using SRGB texture format.
+`Graphics::ImageOptionMask` is passed to image loader function to request mipmaps generation and use SRGB color format.

-ISampler object is created with `Graphics::ISampler::Create(...)` function which defines
+`Rhi::Sampler` object is created with `GetRenderContext().CreateSampler(...)` function which defines
 parameters of texture sampling from shader.

 ```cpp